| A Bit of History

 time considered building something custom from scratch.

-while, reality set in: I thought it would take
+this was a fun exercise, ultimately reality set in: I thought it would take

 longer than I wanted to build something from scratch,